ShouvikKarfa/rocket-ship/Apache_Iceberg_1.11.md

 This creates a 1:1 mapping between:
 Data File <-> Deletion Vector
-This creates a 1:1 mapping between: **Data File ↔️ Deletion Vector**

 How Deletion Vectors Work:
 Deletion vectors store deleted row positions using a Roaring Bitmap inside a Puffin file.
 Roaring Bitmaps efficiently store deleted row positions using: